 This March 5 story has been updated with additional analysis.
+In addition, please see "EEOC to Extend EEO-1 Data Submission Deadline to Sept.
+30."

 The U.S. District Court for Washington D.C. reinstated the EEO-1 pay data collection requirements March 4.
 The decision rendered by the Court came just a couple months before the May 31 EEO-1 Report filing deadline.